-Dr. Alexander is the premier rhinoplasty surgeon in Toronto, having completed residencies and fellowships, including a facial plastic surgery fellowship at New York University in Manhattan, where he gained the true artistry he exhibits in performing revision rhinoplasty.
-His professional experience includes difficult, intricate procedures performed under the tutelage of the most respected surgeons in the world.
+Dr. Alexander is the premier rhinoplasty surgeon in Toronto, having completed residencies and fellowships in facial plastic surgery, including at prestigious New York University in Manhattan, where he gained the true artistry he exhibits in performing revision rhinoplasty.
+His professional experience includes difficult, intricate procedures performed under the tutelage of the most respected facial surgeons in the world.
 Dr. Alexander brings consummate surgical skills to help patients who are struggling with a poor result from an earlier rhinoplasty.

-Dr. Alexander focuses on making small, careful changes to the shape of your nose so as to not over-correct any problems.
-His goal is to make your nose look natural and repair any structural damage from the primary surgery.
-As your nose is the central feature in facial balance, small changes can go a long way.
+Dr. Alexander uses the most advanced surgical techniques and makes minor changes to the shape of your nose to avoid overcorrections.
+His goal is to restore a more natural, attractive appearance, and repair any structural damage from the primary surgery.
+As your nose is the central feature in facial balance, small changes can make a dramatic difference.

 The Recuperation Process